Skip to main content

 A Real-Life Example of 'Emptying My Pack'

 I wake up feeling tense and irritable.
 Not sure why.
-Something feels off.
-Timer set for 20 minutes. - Unloading Today’s Rocks
+Timer set for 20 minutes.

-I start writing about how frustrated I am with my body.
-I'm worn down.
-The aches and pains keep adding up, and this has been going on way too damn long.
+I start writing about my body.
+I’m worn down.
+The aches and pains keep adding up, and it’s been going on too damn long.
 Then my attention shifts to my wife.
-I love her and right now her expectations about buying a house are driving me nuts.
+I love her, and right now her expectations around buying a house are driving me nuts.
 What she wants feels out of reach.
-Part of me wonders if she's worth all the trouble.
+Part of me wonders if she’s worth all this trouble.

-I let everything come out, messy and raw.
-I write about all the things that feel unfair.
-I'm frustrated because I can't seem to help her understand how her actions affect our life.
-I can’t seem to show up as the mature, loving man I want to be.
-Instead, our interactions pull out my rebellious teenage side, or my overly stern father-figure side.
+I let it all come out.
+Messy and raw.
+I write about everything that feels unfair.
+A few F-bombs and other four-letter words spill onto the page.
+I’m frustrated that I can’t help her see how her actions affect me.
+That I can’t show up for her as the mature, loving man I want to be.
+Instead, I slip into my rebellious teenage side, or my overly stern father-figure side.

-“If I had to sum up what’s bothering me the most in one sentence, what would I say?”
+I look back and ask: “If I had to sum up what’s bothering me in one sentence, what would I say?”

 Here’s what comes out: